 Ranked number 1 on Travel & Leisure’s World’s Best Cities list in 2019, Hoi An in Vietnam is no stranger to avid travellers from around the world.
 I even know a Japanese girl who had been to Hoi An 4 times and was still awaiting her next trip there by the time we last spoke.
 Absolutely incredible!

 To be honest, having been to this charming town thrice, I also still want to come back.
-There are dozens of cool Hoi An travel guides out there with just a click on Google, so perhaps I don’t need to elaborate more on where to stay or what to do in Hoi An.
+There are dozens of useful Hoi An travel guides out there with just a click on Google, so perhaps I don’t need to elaborate more on where to stay or what to do in Hoi An.
 There’s even a list of things you can get in Hoi An for just $10, which you can check out to plan a fun and affordable trip here.

 However, after concluding my third Hoi An trip with a picturesque photo of this old town from above, I thought I’d really need to share these 5 tips to enjoy Hoi An at its best for first-time (or even x-time) travellers to Hoi An.
 Yes, that’s you!
 Read on to find out.

 1. Wake up early and enjoy a tranquil morning in Hoi An

 As more and more people know about Hoi An, the city has recently become quite packed with tourists and visitors from all over the world.
 Isn’t it annoying that every Instagramable corner in Hoi An is now full of people?